dask/dask/docs/source/dataframe-sql.rst

 Since Dask is designed to work with larger-than-memory datasets, or be distributed on a cluster, the following are the main differences versus Pandas to watch out for

-- Dask does not support arbitray text queries, only whole tables and SQLAlchemy `sql expressions`_
+- Dask does not support arbitrary text queries, only whole tables and SQLAlchemy `sql expressions`_

 - the engine argument must be a `URI string`_, not an SQLAlchemy engine/connection